Crime Scenes, Detectives, Experts And Drafting Legislation

 Editors bring their experience in many different backgrounds, including Science and Technology, Commerce, Management, and the Humanities.

 Students that participated in the International Leadership and Business Summit can ask for letters of recommendation from their business partner or translator.
-Students of the Advanced Law and Trial Program can look to the lawyers they’ll be working with for their letters.
+Students of the Advanced Law and Trial Summit can request letters from the programs directors or lawyers they are interning with for letters of recommendation.

-Students of the Advanced Medical and Public Health Summit can ask the patients they diagnose or the doctors they work with for letters of recommendation as well.
-By looking to these people whose lives you positively impacted, students will receive glowing and personal letters of recommendation.
-All Leadership Initiatives staff members are eager and excited to showcase our amazing students to their potential colleges.
+Students of the Advanced Medical and Public Health Summit can ask the patients they diagnose or the doctors they work with for letters of recommendation.
+Students receive glowing and personal letters of recommendation from individuals whose lives they impacted and professionals they have partnered with.

 These unique and complimentary letters are one of the most highly regarded benefits that Leadership Initiatives has.
 Below are letters of recommendation from past students showcasing how the program transformed their lives: